Tips for Parents and Families

 We’ve gathered some useful words of advice from our Roosevelt Fellows, Brandeis' undergraduate peer academic advisors, on how best to achieve that balance and how parents and families can be most helpful in the area of academic support for students.

 Your student may encounter challenges in their new academic environment.
 Encourage them to take responsibility for meeting these new challenges and expectations by seeking out assistance.
-Encourage them to use the many advising resources available, including meeting with their Academic Advisor in the Academic Services Office, their Faculty Ambassador or the Roosevelt Fellows (peer mentors).
+Encourage them to use the many advising resources available, including meeting with their Academic Advisor in the Academic Services Office or their Roosevelt Fellows (peer mentors).
 If your student is having difficulty in a particular class, you may want to ask if they have talked to their Professor or TA.
 You can also encourage them to check out the academic support services available, like the Writing Center or the Brandeis Undergraduate Group Study (BUGS) program.

 Time management and structure are two of the major changes between high school and college.
 Even students who were successful in high school generally are not fully prepared for the amount of study time required to be successful at the college level.
 Also, entering students will find they have significant unstructured time on their hands: if they live in the residence halls, they will be in class perhaps less than 10% of the total time they will be on campus.
 Time management and maintaining a balanced life schedule are paramount.
 Encourage your student to set realistic academic goals for themselves (e.g., meet with all instructors during office hours, attend all classes and help sessions, keep up with work as assigned, ask for help to avoid falling behind in a course, develop a study schedule, etc.).